 Plant sprays are ready-made mixtures that can be used against various pests.
 Often a No products found. is effective against more than one pest.

 Spray it according to package directions on the plant or substrate.

 In addition to sprays such as plant sprays, you can also use water agents.
 These are mixed into the water and put directly into the substrate.
 There it attacks the larvae and pupae.

-Popular agents are Safer’s End-All and the all-time favourite No products found..
+Popular agents are No products found. and the all-time favourite No products found..

 A somewhat atypical approach that I was privileged to learn from a rarity grower is to use ARDAP Vermin Spray*.
 He applied this to the substrate in the event of an infestation.
 Due to the long-term effect of up to 6 weeks, only one application is often necessary.
 Since I tested the spray, it has been my go-to remedy for pests.

 By the way, ARDAP also has a non-chemical version of the spray* in its range.
 Unfortunately, I could not test this yet.

 Beneficial insects against fungus gnats

 The use of beneficial insects is probably the most natural control method.
 By introducing predators, fungus gnat populations are decimated.
 Nematodes and predatory mites can be used for fungus gnats.